ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-4/exercise-4.md

 DirectLake mode now eliminates this import requirement by loading the data files directly into memory.
 Because there's no explicit import process, it's possible to pick up any changes at the source as they occur, thus combining the advantages of DirectQuery and import mode while avoiding their disadvantages.
 DirectLake mode is therefore the ideal choice for analyzing very large datasets and datasets with frequent updates at the source.

-# Task 4.1 Create a Power BI report that visualizes the data from the data flow pipeline

-# Task 4.2 Publish the report to the Power BI service and share it with other users

-# Task 4.3 Use the Data Science experience to train a machine learning model to predict trip duration using data from Fabric lakehouse.
+# Task 4.1 Use the Data Science experience to train a machine learning model to predict trip duration using data from Fabric lakehouse.

-# Task 4.4 Explore and visualize the predictions and model performance from Power BI report using DirectLake.
+# Task 4.2 Explore and visualize the taxi trip data and predicted trip duration from the machine learning model using a Power BI report and Direct Lake.

 In this exercise, we will use Microsoft Fabric Direct Lake feature that enables direct connectivity from Semantic models to Lakehouse tables in direct query mode with automatic data refresh.
 In the following steps you will use the prediction data produced in the previous task  *"4.3 Use the Data Science experience to train a machine learning model"*
 ##### Steps to follow.